devSchacht/essential-image-optimization/app/partials/book.md

 <figcaption>An example of Gaussian-blurred inline previews for images on Medium.com</figcaption>
 </figure>

-A number of sites (such as Medium) display a small, Gaussian-blurred inline preview (a few 100 bytes) that transitions (lazy-loads) to a full-quality image once it's been fetched.
+A number of sites (such as Medium) display a small, Gaussian-blurred inline preview (a few 100 bytes) that transitions (lazy-loads) to a full-quality image once it has been fetched.

 José M. Pérez has written about how to implement the Medium effect using [CSS filters](https://jmperezperez.com/medium-image-progressive-loading-placeholder/) and experimented with [different image formats](https://jmperezperez.com/webp-placeholder-images/) to support such placeholders.
-Facebook also did a write-up on their famous 200-byte approach to such placeholders for their [cover photos](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/) that is worth a read.
-If you're a Webpack user, [LQIP loader](https://lqip-loader.firebaseapp.com/) can help automate some of this work away.
+Facebook also did a write-up on their famous 200-byte approach for such placeholders for their [cover photos](https://code.facebook.com/posts/991252547593574/the-technology-behind-preview-photos/) that is worth a read.
+If you’re a Webpack user, [LQIP loader](https://lqip-loader.firebaseapp.com/) can help automate some of this work away.

 In fact, you can search for your favorite source of high-res photos and then scroll down the page.
 In almost all cases you'll experience how the website loads only a few full-resolution images at a time, with the rest being placeholder colors or images.
 As you continue to scroll, the placeholder images are replaced with full-resolution images.
 This is lazy loading in action.